Brand Name Apo-Chlordiazepoxide Common Name chlordiazepoxide

 How does this medication work?
 What will it do for me?

 Chlordiazepoxide belongs to the class of medications called benzodiazepines.
-In general, benzodiazepines are used as a sedative or to decrease seizures or anxiety.
-Chlordiazepoxide is used for the short term relief of the symptoms of excessive anxiety and tension.
-It works by slowing down the nerves in the brain (i.e., the central nervous system).
+Chlordiazepoxide is used for the short-term relief of the symptoms of excessive anxiety and tension experienced with anxiety disorders.
+It may also be used to control symptoms, such as agitation, caused by alcohol withdrawal.
+It works by slowing down the speed at which the nerves in the brain (i.e., the central nervous system) send messages through the body.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.